The Tomorrow War: Plot

 In December 2022, biology teacher and former Green Beret Dan Forester fails to land a job at the United States Army Research Laboratory.
-While he watches the 2022 FIFA World Cup final, soldiers from the year 2051 arrive through a time portal to warn that humanity is on the brink of extinction due to alien invaders: the Whitespikes.
-In response, the world's military forces are sent to the future, but less than 20% manage to survive, prompting a global draft.
-Dan receives notice of draft for a seven day tour, and is fitted with an electronic vambrace that tracks him.
-Dan's wife Emmy asks him to remove the vambrace with the help of his estranged father, James Forester, but Dan becomes angry with him for abandoning him in his childhood and leaves without removing the vambrace.
-Dan and the draftees are sent to Miami Beach, Florida, in the future, but few survive, having been dropped at the wrong coordinates, high above the city.
+While he watches the televised 2022 FIFA World Cup final, soldiers from the year 2051 arrive on the playing field through a time portal to warn that future humanity is near extinction due to alien invaders: the White Spikes.
+In response, the world's military forces are sent to the future, but less than 20% survive, prompting a global draft.
+Dan, conscripted for a seven-day tour, is fitted with an electronic vambrace that tracks him and will automatically return him to his own time following his seven days.

+Dan's wife, Emmy, encourages Dan to seek out his estranged engineer father, James Forester, to remove the vambrace so the family can go on the run.
+Dan meets with James; angry over his father having abandoned the family, he instead leaves with the vambrace intact.
+During orientation, one recruit, Charlie, notices the draftees are mostly older adults: Dan deduces that they were all people known to have died before 2051.
+Dan and the other draftees are deployed to Miami Beach, Florida in the future but are dropped at the wrong coordinates, high above the city, and most fall to their deaths.

-Romeo Command orders the remaining recruits to rescue the staff from the nearby laboratory.
-The team discovers the lab staff dead, but recovers their research before the area is bombed.
-Dan and the survivors make it back to a military camp in Puerto Plata in the Dominican Republic, where Dan learns that Romeo Command is actually his daughter, Colonel Muri Forester.
-She asks him to accompany her on a mission to capture one of the female Whitespikes, which are rarer than the males.
-They find and capture the female, only to have the Whitespike males descend on her position.
+Romeo Command orders the remaining recruits to rescue staff at a nearby laboratory.
+The lab staff are dead, but the team recovers their research data before the area is bombed.
+Dan and the survivors make it to a military camp in Puerto Plata in the Dominican Republic, where Dan discovers that Romeo Command is headed by his now-adult daughter, Colonel Muri Forester.
+After a strained reunion, the two embark on a successful mission to capture a female White Spike, which are rarer than the males.